-Retailing for just over $10, there’s no better quality knife out there for this low price and it’s a lot more than you’d think.
+There’s no better quality knife out there for this low price and it’s a lot more than you’d think.
 Not only do you get the knife, but also two sheaths with adjustable straps, including nylon and elastic for greater security.
 You’ll be able to strap it virtually anywhere you want on your body, including arms and legs, so it’s up to where you feel most comfortable.

 The blade is 3.85” and the handle is 4.13”, so it’s not exactly a compact knife but also isn’t too large.
 Although this knife is made with 420C steel this isn’t stainless steel, so don’t expect it to last for years of use in saltwater.
 Rather, it should be kept as a backup knife to take out with you every now and then.

 The quick release button and sheath on the Boffer Scuba Diving Knife is better than expected and actually higher quality than some of the more expensive knives.
 This means you’ll get it out in no time and don’t have to worry about fumbling around when time is of the essence.
 Although cheap, this makes a great back up to keep for emergencies and won't have you crying when you lose it or when it starts rusting.